Explore Stirling

 Frequently asked questions

-Stirling Castle (the finest royal palace in Scotland, where Mary Queen of Scots was crowned), the Wallace Monument (commemorating William Wallace), the Bannockburn battlefield (where Robert the Bruce defeated Edward II), and the gateway to the Highlands Roam surfaces the hidden gems that make Stirling worth exploring.
+Stirling is a place in Scotland known for stirling Castle (the finest royal palace in Scotland, where Mary Queen of Scots was crowned), the Wallace Monument (commemorating William Wallace), the Bannockburn battlefield (where Robert the Bruce defeated Edward II), and the gateway to the Highlands.
+Stirling has been the key strategic point in Scottish history — controlling the lowest crossing of the Forth.
+The population is around 36,000.

-Yes — Roam is live in Stirling and across Stirling.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Stirling and across Scotland.
+It is available on iOS and Android.